taratax/ReactAppTDD/Log.md

 Wanted to add test checking if button click using fireEvent on the signup button is causing call to the function.
 Tried with mock function jest.fn().
 For now without success.

+**23 Feb.
+2024**

+1. Corrected type for submit handler
+2. Added some instructions to test file for signuppage
+3. Added form element as a container for a button

+Still need to rethink the signup component.
+Still not tested if submit method called in test.